How to treat wisdom tooth pain

 There are a number of home remedies, for pain management till you can see your dentist.
 These are also useful for people who cannot opt for removal of wisdom teeth for medical reasons.

-- Leaves of mint plant contain oils which can contain inflammation and soothes pain.
+- Leaves of the mint plant contain oils that can contain inflammation and soothes pain.
 Rubbing the oil directly on teeth is very effective.
 You can soak a cotton ball in mint extract and apply it to painful gums.
 Peppermint tea which is cold can also be used as a rinse.
+If you want more of a range, you can look at other alternatives such as Mission Farms CBD oil and see if that works for the inflammation too.

 - Liquor like bourbon or brandy and whisky are considered pain relievers, because it has numbing qualities of distilled liquor.
 You can also rub these liquor onto the wisdom tooth which can dull the pain receptors easing the discomfort.